stealthman22/100-days-of-code/log.md

 Day 23 (5th April 2019)

 Started reading JavaScript grammer today, it is all modern, I guess it is better to study js the new way rather than re invent the wheel.
 Learnt and documented a css solution for navbar content targetting (by Micheal Aubrey at FCC).
 Did a bit of the js challenges at FCC.

+DAY 24 (6th April 2019)
+Still trying to get comfy with the js world.
+Did more of Freecodecamp's js challenges.
+This ES6 syntax makes my head tingle nice.

+DAY 25  (7th April 2019)
+Got back home super late.
+Thanks to these tropical torrential downpour.
+So I sat down to code, struggled for 40 minutes with a sleepy eye, Couldn't help it and dozed of.
+Let's reset for tommorow.